 607 – Audio Recordings

-All dispatch audio recordings shall be maintained for a minimum of forty-five (45) days prior to reuse.
+1. All dispatch audio recordings will be maintained for a minimum of forty-five (45) days prior to reuse.

-The release of any audio recordings to authorized personnel shall be documented in the Audio Custodian Audio Record Release Log.
+3. The release of any audio recordings to authorized personnel will be documented in the Audio Custodian Audio Record Release Log.

-Holds and Requesting Copies of Dispatch Audio Recordings
+B. Holds and Requesting Copies of Dispatch Audio Recordings:

-A written request, court order, or subpoena shall include the date, the approximate time of the incident, the HCSO case number, the Harris County cause number if applicable, and the reason for the request.
+3. A written request, court order, or subpoena will include the date, the approximate time of the incident, the HCSO case number, the Harris County cause number if applicable, and the reason for the request.

-Verbal requests shall be honored when exigent circumstances exist and will be at the discretion of the Communications Division supervisor.
+4. Verbal requests will be honored when exigent circumstances exist and will be at the discretion of the Communications Division supervisor.
 The Communications Division supervisor will coordinate with the audio records custodian to facilitate a verbal request.
-A written request shall be forwarded to the Communications Division audio records custodian within five (5) days of the verbal request.
+A written request will be forwarded to the Communications Division audio records custodian within five (5) days of the verbal request.

-A person authorized to request a hold on a dispatch audio recording may, at any time, request that a hold be extended.
-A request for extension shall be in writing to the audio records custodian.
+8. A person authorized to request a hold on a dispatch audio recording may, at any time, request that a hold be extended.
+A request for extension will be in writing to the audio records custodian.

 This policy has been revised on the below listed dates: